captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ### Fidesmo Card

 I'm planning to configure my Fidesmo card against my existing GPG/SSH key, so it stays in my wallet to improve redundancy.
 Unfortunately, it is not supported on iOS, so I plan to get a NFC reader/writer and test that out.
-This also helps with travel plans a bit, since I'm less likely to lose my wallet (which also has a bluetooth tracker).
+This also helps with travel plans a bit, since I'm less likely to lose my wallet (which also has [a bluetooth tracker][slim]).

 ### U2F on iPhone